voyager1winterberry/cse372-01srs/srsV5-0.md

 ***3.2.2.3.2*** The map shall support zooming, detecting when a zoom request is made. <br>
 ***3.2.2.3.3*** Gym function icons shall be interactable to view options related to that function. <br>
 ### 3.2.3 Usability Requirements <a name="3.2.3-usability-requirements" />
-For the myGym app the usability requirements serve to increase the usability for the user include the ease of learning, task efficiency, ease of remembering, understandability, task failure, and accessibility.
+For the myJym app the usability requirements serve to increase the usability for the user include the ease of learning, task efficiency, ease of remembering, understandability, task failure, and accessibility.
 These are criteria which serve to increase the usability of myJym.

 These are as follows: <br> <br>
 ***3.2.3.1*** Ease of learning- The map shall be intuitive allowing the user to easily form a mental model of its workings.
 This will be facilitated by a clean organization for the display elements of the map. <br>
 ***3.2.3.2*** Task efficiency- The map shall facilitate a user quickly identifying where they should be in the gym to complete their desired activity. <br>
 ***3.2.3.3*** Ease of remembering.
 The map shall utilize simple command formats to ensure users are capable of creating a mental model of the map functionalities. <br>
 ***3.2.3.4*** Understandability: The user shall understand the purpose of the map.
 Map features shall use formats akin to those found on similar mobile applications.
 New users will be greeted by a tutorial upon first entering the map view. <br>
 ***3.2.3.5*** Task failure.
-When encountering a task failure the map shall stop its operation and refresh. <br>
+When encountering a task failure, the map shall stop its operation and refresh. <br>
 ***3.2.3.6*** Accessibility.
 Map iconography shall be created based upon commonly recognized symbols. <br>